Emerson, Ralph Waldo

 In Europe, he met Coleridge, Wordsworth and Thomas Carlyle and began work on his first book, "Nature."
 He then returned to America to settle permanently in Concord.
 He began a career as a lecturer in 1833 with a series entitled "The Uses of Natural History."
 The mid-19th century found Emerson lecturing, publishing and becoming a major force in American letters.
 He began lecturing in 1833 and continued until 1872.

 Emerson's first marriage was in 1829 to the frail Ellen Tucker, who died of tuberculosis in 1831.
 After his return from Europe, he settled in Concord and married Lydia Jackson.
 They had four children.
-His first child, Waldo Jr., died of scarlet fever at age five.
+His first child, Waldo Jr., died of scarlet fever at age five on 27 January 1842.
 He had three more children, Ellen, Edith and Edward.

 He was elected to the Hall of Fame for Great Americans in 1900.